Ecodev/gims/docs/content/rest.rst

 It is possible to ask for items, and their fields, recursively by using the special field `__recursive`.

-The following example will return all filters and all its children, and its children's children and so on:
+The following example will return a filter and all its children, and its children's children and so on:

     .. code::